New courses will be offered through Aarhus University beginning in 2020

-OCN 621 Biological Oceanography - Spring - Factors governing productivity, population dynamics, distribution of organisms in major ecosystems of the ocean, emphasis on ecology of pelagic zone.
-Co-instructed with Dr. K. Edwards.
+OCN 621 Biological Oceanography - Factors governing productivity, population dynamics, distribution of organisms in major ecosystems of the ocean, emphasis on ecology of pelagic zone.
 Link to 2017 Syllabus.

-OCN 682 Introduction to Programming and Statistics in R - Spring - Graduate course covering an introduction to programming and mathematical and statistical analysis using R. Link to 2017 Syllabus.
-Please Note: OCN 682 will not be offered in 2018 as Anna will be on leave.
+OCN 682 Introduction to Programming and Statistics in R - Graduate course covering an introduction to programming and mathematical and statistical analysis using R. Link to 2017 Syllabus.

 Getting Out of Your Own Way